hamzehkhazaei/Azure_Lab/README.md

 | server3      | 192.168.0.102   |

 2. Open the terminal in the Windows machine, i.e., cmd.exe, program.
-3. From there `ssh` to the *server1* by running: `ssh eecs@192.168.0.100`
+3. From there `ssh` to the *server1* by running: `ssh your_username@192.168.0.100`
-   1. The password for `eecs` user have been posted to you by the instructor.
+   - The username and password for connecting to *Ubuntu* are **different** than Windows VM.
+You should have already received this credentials from your instructor as well.
-   2. Repeat step 1 for server2 and server3 as well.
+   - Repeat step 1 for server2 and server3 as well.
-   3. At this point you should have 3 terminal attached to your 3 Ubuntu VMs as the picture bellow.
+   - At this point you should have 3 terminal attached to your 3 Ubuntu VMs as the picture bellow.

 <img title="" alt="" src="/images/cmd2.png">